 Example: If you set the keyword “gardening gloves” as Broad Match, your ad may also be displayed for the query “gardening gloves for kids”.
 However, if your gardening gloves are made for adults, your ad is not relevant to the customer’s search intent.
 If they still click on your ad, you will probably not get a sale but still have to pay for the click.

 In general, Broad Match keywords should only be used in moderation and primarily when you want to expand your keyword coverage and increase the reach and visibility of your campaigns.

 Using Broad Match is also great for researching long-tail keywords and discovering search term variations that your customers are using to find your product that you haven’t thought of before.

 Phrase Match is a more specific Amazon keyword match type.
 Your ad will appear when the entire keyword set to Phrase Match is part of your customer’s search, meaning that your ad can only be displayed if the customer’s search term contains the keyword in precisely the same order.

-Since Amazon also displays your ad when a customer adds other words before or after the keyword in his search, Phrase Match keywords will get more impressions than Exact Match keywords.
+Since Amazon also displays your ad when a customer adds other words before or after the keyword in their search, Phrase Match keywords will get more impressions than Exact Match keywords.

-But, since the keyword must appear 100% in the same order, it is more restrictive than Broad Match and therefore does not have quite the same reach.
+But since the keyword must appear 100% in this exact same order, it is more restrictive than Broad Match and therefore will not generate quite the same reach.

 Similar to Broad Match keywords, Phrase Match keywords are primarily used to expand your keyword coverage and increase your overall campaign visibility.